 It occurred to me a while back that every time we do a pork butt, it's always pulled and while that's an amazing way to serve smoked pork butt, it's equally good sliced.
 In this recipe, we are going to smoke a pork butt until it's just starting to get tender and then we'll slice it up and make some of the best sliders you ever ate.
-While we're at it, I'll show you my campfire sauce recipe that will take these to the moon.
-Let's get after it!
+While we're at it, I'll show you my campfire sauce recipe (don't tell anyone that it's just mayo and your favorite barbecue sauce).

 - Prep Time: 15 minutes